Hackuarium/simple-spectro/docs/5-use/README.md

 sample.

 Between each sample you press the button to go to the next experiment.
 The spectro will expect the number of experiments defined in `Settings` `Number exp`.
-In order to stop the acquisition before the end you need to press exactly 3 times the button (we need to improve this because pressing 4 times would erase the acquired data !).
+In order to stop the acquisition before the end you need to turn the rotary push button and press `Stop acquis.`.
+You will then directly see the results.

 To check the results you need to go in the menu `Results` (see bellow).

 ### 3. Acquisition kinetic

+The spectro is able to acquire automatically a sequence of experiment.
+There are many `settings` that will define this behaviour:

+- `Before delay`: Time in seconds to wait before acquiring the blank
+- `First delay` : Time in seconds to wait before the first experiment

 ### 4. Results